 NOTE 1: UPF information can be updated e.g. by OAM system any time after the initial provisioning, or UPF itself updates its information to the SMF via N4 node level procedures anytime after N4 Association establishment.

 The UPF selection functionality in the SMF may optionally utilize the NRF to discover UPF(s).
-In this case, the SMF issues a request to the NRF that may include following parameters: DNN, S-NSSAI, SMF Area Identity, the requested functionalities and capabilities (e.g. ATSSS steering capabilities, functionality associated with high data rate low latency service etc.).
+In this case, the SMF issues a request to the NRF that may include following parameters: DNN, S-NSSAI, SMF Area Identity, the requested functionalities and capabilities (e.g. ATSSS steering capabilities, functionality associated with high data rate low latency service etc.) and any Energy-related parameters specified in clause 5.x.3.
 In its answer, the NRF provides the NF profile(s) that include(s) the IP address(es) or the FQDN of the N4 interface of corresponding UPF(s) to the SMF.